AndyWangSFU/AC215_TBD_1/README.md

 - This container converts input data into TFRecords files.

 (1) `src/tfrecords/tfrecords.py` - This script is an exerpt from model training script with incorporation of TFRecords instead of TFData.
+(2) `requirements.txt" Python dependencies are managed through pip in this container and dependencies are listed in requirments.txt.

 *Model Training Container*